KittyCAD/documentation/content/posts/introducing-delouse.md

 maintained ownership of enough objects to not drop their peer’s channel handles.
-This issue went unnoticed for months because async tasks (like many other green threads) are inexpensive in terms of CPU – they don’t wake up all that often and in our case, we didn't see OOMs or excessive RAM usage due to implementation specifics of how we structured our handlers.
+This issue went unnoticed for months because async tasks (like many other green threads) are inexpensive in terms of CPU – they don’t wake up all that often and in our case, we didn't see excessive RAM usage due to implementation specifics of how we structured our handlers.

 Where to go from there?
 That is a bit more complicated.
 As a first step,